Daphne had a quiet day after her big adventure yesterday.

 If you have further questions, visit the Open Doors FAQ, or contact the Open Doors committee.

-– The Open Doors team and Maryam and Aura
+– The Open Doors team and Melina

 picture )